FFede0/RL4CC/config_files/README.md

 - `from_checkpoint`: path to the directory where the checkpoint to be restored is saved.
 If this is provided, further information related to the Environment or the Ray Algorithm configuration files are neglected.
+    > [!WARNING]
-  - :warning::warning::warning: in the case of `TuningExperiment`s, the
+    > In the case of `TuningExperiment`s, the path is the path to the general
-  path is the path to the general tuning experiment outputs folder within `logdir`, not the path to a specific checkpoint directory.
+    > tuning experiment outputs folder within `logdir`, not the path to a
+    > specific checkpoint directory.
 - `env_config_file`: path to the `env_config.json` file described
   [above](#environment-configuration).
 - `env_config`: dictionary containing the environment configuration described